Parks and Public Landscape Planning and Development

 Calsense Irrigation Installation: Belmont Park, Santiago Hills Park, Serrano Park, and Fred Barrera Park

 Over the last several years the City has continued the transition to a centralized, weather based irrigation control system in our parks and Assessment Districts.
 Calsense irrigation control systems have been installed at Belmont Park, Santiago Hills Park, Serrano Park, and Fred Barrera Park this past year.
 McPherson Park, Depot Park, Plaza Park, Killefer Park, and the El Modena Basin are also slated to have Calsense systems installed.

 These systems allow us to deliver water to our public landscapes much more efficiently, saving as much as 30% above what has traditionally been used in the past.
 We will also be able to program the irrigation to automatically shut off when it rains, when pipes breaks, or a leak is detected in the system, saving water that would normally be wasted.
 Best of all, we will be able to manage our irrigation remotely, which will let us program changes from any computer or mobile device.

 Hart Park and Grijalva Park Camera Installation

 When we renovated the Hart Park Bandshell Dance Floor in 2016, we also included an opportunity for the community to "Leave a Legacy" in the form of a customized, engraved brick.
 The proceeds from the bricks helped offset the cost of construction of the dance floor.
-The renovated dance floor was completed in time for the 2016 Concerts in the Park summer series, Due to continued interest, additional Legacy Bricks were made available for purchase through December 8, 2017.
+The renovated dance floor was completed in time for the 2016 Concerts in the Park summer series.